Affordable African Safari Camps with Great Wildlife Viewing

 Porini Camps in a Nutshell

-Every Porini camp has its own personality but, on average, they boast a rustic glamping vibe.
-They are all 100% solar-powered, and the local Maasai fill the majority of staff positions.
+Every Porini camp has its distinct personality, but, on average, they boast a rustic glamping vibe.
+They are all 100% solar-powered, and the local Maasai fill most staff positions.

 Tents are spacious with ensuite bathrooms and accessorized with animal-themed minimalistic decor.